How to Maintain a Good Company Credit Score?

 Sort and prioritise bills by importance and their due date.
 Paying business-critical bills must be given priority over all other business expenses.

-Once again, actively monitoring your business’s credit reports can help spot errors and have them rectified before they result in lowering your company credit score.
+Once again, actively monitoring your business’s credit reports can help spot errors and have them rectified before they result in lowering your business credit score.

 The Bottom Line